ArturHrabar123/Portfolio/README.md

  1.1) PLayers on the left side of the chart are the ones to avoid while players on the right side are the ones who have a higher usage(Touch the ball)

- 1.2) Dark blue dots represent players with littl to no injury history
+ 1.2) Dark blue dots represent players with little to no injury history

  1.3) Gren dots reperesent players with high probability to miss games.